ImagicTheCat/LUIS/doc/contract.md

 =<site_signature>
 public_key <client_public_key>
 name <client_name>
-encryption_key <tmp_public_encryption_key>
 =<client_signature>
 =<identity_signature>
 ```

-If we forget cookies and generate a localStorage private_key (that will be registered to LUIS) as the client and a temporary private_key for the encryption, we can now share a secret and use symmetric encryption between the client (the web page) and the service (the server).
-If a man in the middle use the contract, since he doesn't have the client private_key and the encryption private_key, he can't modify the contract and can't communicate properly with the server.
+The client signature would be generated client-side and the service would check the number of steps when completed.

-#### Game/app login/encryption (without using https)
+### Game/app login (without using encryption)

-Same as the website login without https, we would register a local client by generating a private_key (ex: installation) and use it to create the contract with the server/client/identity (adding the temporary public_key for encryption).
+Same as the website login without HTTPS, we would register a local client by generating a private_key (ex: installation) and use it to create the contract with the server/client/identity.

-#### Local application
+### Local application

 Even in local, making the contract unique (timestamp, id...) is relevant: another user looking at TCP packets could save the contract for later use.